nrbns/Regen-v1/docs/REGEN_ARCHITECTURE.md

 ## Overview

-Regen is the **AI brain of OmniBrowser** - a unified system that handles Research, Trade, Multilingual, and Hands-Free modes.
+Regen is the **AI brain of Regen** - a unified system that handles Research, Trade, Multilingual, and Hands-Free modes.
 It's built as **4 layers** around your existing browser, making it feel like one seamless experience.

 ---